Ghana is one of more than 50 countries on the African continent.

 6) What is the main language of Ghana?

-Two of the most widespread are the Twi language of the Ashanti people, which is spoken in the southern and central regions, and the Dagbani language of the Dagomba people, spoken by people in areas to the north.
+Two of the most widespread of these are the Twi language of the Ashanti people, which is spoken in the southern and central regions, and the Dagbani language of the Dagomba people – more commonly spoken by people in areas to the north.

 Original photo: “Bead merchant Garbe Mohammed at Koforidua beads market” by wrcomms is licensed under CC BY-SA 2.0

 7) What religion do most people in Ghana ascribe to?

 Today, most Ghanaians identify as Christian.
 However, the native religion of the influential Ashanti Empire was a form of polytheism.
 Many elements of this faith tradition are still active today and are a big part of Ghanaian culture.
 And they’re combined with Christian traditions too.

 Ashanti/Asante cosmology centres around a supreme, creator god, most widely recognised by the name Nyame.
 Nyame is said to make his home in the sky.
 Asase Yaa, the earth goddess, is the second most powerful of the Great Spirits in this faith tradition, and is often considered a maternal figure.